The Old Testament | The Books of Minor Prophets

 ONE: God had cared for Israel* in all the past, but the people did not appreciate God’s care.

 TWO: The people were careless with their offerings*.
+They offered animals to God that were blind and sick.
 This did not honour God.

 THREE: Israel* was breaking the covenant* by marrying foreign women.